Monday, April 12, 2010

 Refraction occurs because light bends.
 A lens is a piece of transparent material.
 It is usually made of glass and has at least one curved surface.
 Look at the convex and concave lenses below.

-Bill Nye the Science Guy website.
+The following link will direct you to the Bill Nye the Science Guy website.
 There is a video on light optics, bending, and bouncing that I think all of you should take the time to watch because it will build on today's lesson.
 Enjoy!

 Light and Sound Research Project Topics